 Project Director Scott Kratz initially moved to DC to become the National Building Museum’s Vice President for Education.
 Soon after arriving, he arranged a meeting with Harriet Tregoning, DC’s then director of planning.
 During her tenure, Tregoning had played a major role in the reshaping of many DC neighborhoods.
 Kratz couldn’t know at the time that a simple question would end up turning into a life-changing proposition.

 Specifically, Kratz asked Tregoning what was happening with all the construction on the 11th street bridges, one of which appeared to be abandoned.
 It was Tregoning who proposed turning the bridge into a park.
 Further, she suggested the park not only be recreational, but also ‘stitch’ disparate communities back together.
 For Katz, the idea was intriguing.
 Soon after, he became director of the project.

 11th Street Bridge Park Project/Photo via Scott Kratz

 11th Street Bridge Project/Photo via Scott Kratz

 Partly due to this imbalance, Kratz and his team decided to take an innovative approach to the project.
 Long before any architect or landscape designer was engaged, they went out into the community to ask the residents for permission.

 In the first two years, Kratz estimates that he and his team attended over 200 community meetings.
 These communities in turn helped drive the programming for the park, inspiring such ideas as an outdoor amphitheater, environmental education center, kayak/canoe launches, intergenerational play space, urban agriculture and public art installations, all of which have since been incorporated into the design.

 Exterior view/Photo: OLIN

 In 2014, a design competition was launched, attracting 41 architectural, landscape and structural engineering firms from around the world.
-The design team Office of Metropolitan Agriculture (OMA) and the landscape architecture firm OLIN (known for the National Sculpture Garden, among other large DC projects) were selected.
+The design team Office for Metropolitan Architecture (OMA) and the landscape architecture firm OLIN (known for the National Sculpture Garden, among other large DC projects) were selected.